If you want to hire developers and avoid competition with giants like Google and Facebook, outsourcing development abroad is a no-brainer.

-Offshore and nearshoring development teams help startups scale while operating on the markets with a high talent shortage.
+Offshore and nearshoring development teams help start-ups scale while operating in markets with a high talent shortage.

 However, IT outsourcing can turn sour if approached without preparation.

 So how can you reduce the risk of hiring the wrong developers in Eastern Europe?

 In this article, I will walk you through the process of hiring outsourced developers smartly.